University of Surrey

 Qualifications:

-Minimum 2:1 required or additional study at postgraduate level
+Minimum 2:1 required OR additional study at postgraduate level

 Meets the English language requirements of the programme